Cooperative elastic fluctuations provide tuning of the metal-insulator transition

+In building our model, we account for the electronic degrees of freedom by assuming we can separate the energy into components that can be calculated locally while keeping the long-range physics explicit.
+At zero Kelvin, state-of-the-art first-principles calculations can give such local free energy containing implicitly electron-phonon coupling on a unit cell as well as band structure energy and Coulomb correlation.
+We have not performed such calculations here.
+Instead, we have assumed that there is a simple functional outcome that can be parametrized, is the same across each material series, and is independent of the long-range piece.

+Our approach has of course its limitations: not every TMO is electronically the same, e.g., the bandwidth is not the only indicator and/or key parameter of structural changes in the electronic structure when varying the rare-earth ion nor the local electronic correlations are independent of the tolerance factor \cite{Pavarini2005a, Han2018a}.
+These are idealizations which can only describe real materials approximately.
+Nonetheless, it allow us to illustrate that the non-trivial and surprisingly subtle effects from long range elastic interactions mediated between local degrees of freedom cannot be ignored when it comes to determine the structural trends of MITs that couple to symmetry breaking distortions.

 The crystal structure of perovskite TMOs consists of corner-sharing oxygen octahedra surrounding the $B$ transition metal ion, as shown in Fig.~\ref{fig:2D_perovskite}\,(a).
-In general, the octahedra are tilted relative to their neighbors in an alternating pattern, and the tilt angle increases with smaller A-site cation radius $r_A$.
-The dramatic changes in the functional behavior of perovskites when varying the tilt angle have led to proposals to engineer material properties by manipulating the tilt angle using a combination of strain, doping and pressure~\cite{Rondinelli2012a}.
-In addition to variations of the atomic size, doping with A-site cations also introduces disorder in the cation size; careful distinction of the effects of doping and disorder for the manganites demonstrated that disorder reduces the transition temperature as effectively as does the average size change.~\cite{RodriguezMartinez1996a}
+In general, the octahedra are tilted relative to their neighbors in an alternating pattern, and the tilt angle $\phi_0$ increases with smaller A-site cation radius $r_A$.
+The dramatic changes in the functional behavior of perovskites when varying $\phi_0$ have led to proposals~\cite{Rondinelli2012a} to engineer material properties by using a combination of strain, doping and pressure.
+In addition to variations of the atomic size, doping with A-site cations also introduces disorder in the cation size; careful distinction of the effects of doping and disorder for the manganites demonstrated that disorder reduces the $T_\text{MI}$ as effectively as varying $r_A$.~\cite{RodriguezMartinez1996a}